 Well, I didn’t.
-But since I don’t know you all that well – if I did, you’d know my story by now – I’ll spare you the gory details.
-And if I did decide to have one child, I’m pretty sure that’s a very, very personal decision that is really none of your business.
+But since I don’t know you all that well – if I did, you’d know my story by now.
+And if I did decide to only have one child, I’m pretty sure that’s a very, very personal decision that is really none of your business.

 4. Have you thought about adoption?

 Adoption?
 What is that?
 I’ve never heard of this adoption thing before!
 Please, tell me more.
-Sarcasm aside, adoption is a beautiful option for those who do pursue it and I fully support families who begin or grow through adoption (keep in mind, many adoptive parents are also parents of one.
+Sarcasm aside, adoption is a beautiful option for those who do pursue it and I fully support families who begin or grow through adoption.
+Keep in mind, many adoptive parents are also parents of one.
 What?!
 Mind.
-Blown.).
-But whatever reasoning went into our decision not to go down this road is extremely personal and not open for discussion with anyone other than my significant other.
+Blown.
+Whatever reasoning went into our decision not to go down this road is extremely personal and not open for discussion with anyone other than my significant other.
 So if that’s not you, then kindly MYOB.